 Discharge Medicines Service

-A Discharge Medicines Service (DMS) will be added to the Community Pharmacy Contractual Framework (CPCF) from July 2020.
+The Discharge Medicines Service (DMS) will be added to the Community Pharmacy Contractual Framework (CPCF) from 1st January 2021.
 This new Essential service, which all pharmacy contractors will have to provide, was originally trailed in the 5-year CPCF agreement, with a formal announcement regarding the service made by the Secretary of State for Health and Social Care in February 2020.

 Background to the service